 For example, if you’re trying to discourage snails to come into your vegetable garden and eat your plants, either use seaweed in the soil mix (they don’t like salt) or use the method of companion planting.
-There are certain herbs that deter slugs.
+Certain herbs deter slugs.

 I know that organic food is currently a little more expensive over conventional produce, but consider this; Would you rather be paying the farmer now or the doctor later?
-For me personally, it’s a no brainer.
+For me, it’s a no-brainer.

 8 Easy Swaps In The Kitchen

 1. Swap Soy Sauce for Tamari Sauce

 Soy sauce is a very popular sauce used in Asian cuisine.
 It originated in China and is now found in every supermarket in the world.
 For those of you that want something that is gluten-free (always check the label) and slightly more nutritious, try tamari sauce instead.
 It’s still made from fermented soybeans but originated in Japan and was traditionally made from the byproducts of miso paste.
 The main thing to avoid with tamari sauce is the added MSG.

 2. Swap Cornstarch for Kuzu (if using as a thickening agent)